 and you have made them a kingdom and priests to our God,

-From this point onward, Revelation strikes this wonderful, triumphant, encouraging note: the Lamb King has triumphed; he is able to unlock the seals and unfold the mystery.
+From this point onward, Revelation strikes this wonderful, triumphant, encouraging note: the Lamb has triumphed; He is able to unlock the seals and unfold the mystery.

 Slain, but Still Standing

 No wonder, then, that the response of heaven is “Worthy are you”!
-This is the song of redemption.
+This is the cry of the redeemed.
 John is identifying its cost: the price was the blood of the Lamb being shed.
 On Calvary, Christ once and for all purchased our redemption.
 Now, the Lamb of God who takes away the sin of the world is enthroned at the very center of this picture.
 As people are drawn around this scene, they recognize that we have our Redeemer.